pinger00/Prex_Project_KITT/README.md

 ![Manual_uso](https://github.com/user-attachments/assets/eec56b5a-fa73-4ca1-b213-e7ebec364629)

-# WARNING !!!!
+## WARNING !!!!
 This software has been made through trial and error, I AM NOT A PROGRAMMER.
 I am not responsible for any damage this software may cause.
 It was made in collaboration with several AIs.
 Mostly in ChatGPT, but also with the help of other LLMs.

-# REQUIREMENTS
+## REQUIREMENTS
 Set up your .env.
 You will need API keys from at least Elevenlabs (free account), OpenAI (paid account).
 You will need a server capable of running python code (can be any PC).

 ADMIN_PASSWORD=your_admin_password
-# Protect your vehicle from unauthorized uses, get the strongest password possible.
+Protect your vehicle from unauthorized uses, get the strongest password possible.

-TESSIE_API_KEY=your_tessie_api_key
-# Essential for communicating with the vehicle.
-You can help me pay for the Tessie subscription using this link: https://share.tessie.com/nDAlwNM5LKb Thank you very much.
+TESSIE_API_KEY=your_tessie_api_key - Essential for communicating with the vehicle.
+### You can help me pay for the Tessie subscription using this link: https://share.tessie.com/nDAlwNM5LKb Thank you very much.

 VIN=your_vehicle_identification_number
-# You can get this in the Tessie app
+You can get this in the Tessie app

 ELEVEN_LABS_API_KEY=your_eleven_labs_api_key
-# Sign up for a paid account according to your usage
+Sign up for a paid account according to your usage, there is free ones too.

 VOICE_ID=sTgnjW6Su298ryjA5cNd
-# select the voice from elevenlabs, default voice Prex
+select the voice from elevenlabs, default voice Prex

 GOOGLE_PLACES_API_KEY=your_google_places_api_key
-# Register to have access to google maps, free with small usage.
+Register to have access to google maps, free with small usage.

 OPENAI_API_KEY=your_openai_api_key
-# Get your KEY at openai
+Get your KEY at openai

 TIMEZONEDB_API_KEY=your_timezonedb_api_key
-# Get your KEY at timezonedb, it's free
+Get your KEY at timezonedb, it's free

 Optional but highly recommended:
-TESSIE API, referral link: https://share.tessie.com/nDAlwNM5LKb
-#ESSENTIAL for integration with the car.
+TESSIE API, referral link: https://share.tessie.com/nDAlwNM5LKb ESSENTIAL for integration with the car.

 TIMEZONEDB
-# To check the local time, useful if you travel and there are timezone changes, the api key can be obtained for free.
+To check the local time, useful if you travel and there are timezone changes, the api key can be obtained for free.
 Google Places API -
-#If it is lightly used you can register for free.
+If it is lightly used you can register for free.

-OPERATIONAL REQUIREMENTS:
+# OPERATIONAL REQUIREMENTS:
 Python 3.8+
 Flask
 openai